Project Status

 Cynthia is brave for taking on the difficult task of collecting water every day for her family but she doesn't really have a choice.
 It's a necessity for survival.
 This courageous child deserves accessible water.

-If her community had a sand dam and well, then she could quickly collect water and still have time for other things.
-This would give her so much freedom and allow her time to focus on learning.
+If her community had a sand dam and a well, then she could quickly collect water and still have time for other things.
+This would give her a great deal of freedom and allow her time to focus on her learning.

 "If I didn’t have to spend all that time getting water, I would play with my friends, explore the world around me, and dream big.
 Having more time would mean more adventures, more laughter, and more time to be a kid."